-Shocking ‘Bold And The Beautiful’ Spoilers For Thursday: Zoe Returns To Her Old Tricks
+Shocking 'Bold And The Beautiful' Spoilers For Thursday: Zoe Returns To Her Old Tricks

 Zoe and Zende will give in to their feelings as they embrace each other.
 Their passion consumes them as they make out.
 Neither of them will even consider Carter as they lock tongues.

-But, it seems as if their lust will be short-lived.
+But it seems as if their lust will be short-lived.
 As seen above, Paris Buckingham (Diamond White) recently confronted her sister about her suspicions.
 But Zoe told her not to judge her.
 Ridge Forrester (Thorsten Kaye) also sensed a vibe between the model and the designer.

 The dressmaker will barge in on them and all hell will break loose.
 Ridge will give them a tongue-lashing for betraying Carter.
 The attorney and his fiancée are on the brink of getting married, and his nephew should know better.